 These tools are free to use with some limitations of visualization and sharing features left for paid use.
 However, they still help with visualization of different analytics and sharing them across distributed teams or stakeholders.

 People are different – some feel comfy working at home, while others experience distraction factors at home.
 Manager-wise it becomes fairly difficult to control how tasks are handled, and what the progress is if tasks are not tracked.
 You can observe how development branches are merged and modified by your team members, but it can’t really tell about the feature readiness.

 Nobody wants to be a control freak, so the best solution is to provide a convenient way to track time, and actually track it for every task.
 Of course, productivity will fluctuate during the day, and work will break down to smaller time periods.

 The interface of an automatic time tracker installed on a mobile device

 Automatic time-trackers like Rescue Time may track time spent on an app, website, or specific document without manual input.
 Coupled with short task descriptions can keep time-tracking a nice way to handle a job, rather than the time-sack itself.

 Does working remotely always mean pain?

-- Reduced rental costs.
-That logic, everyone is working from home, so there is no need to rent an office, buy furniture, pay bills, and so on.
+Reduced rental costs.
+That logic there is everyone is working from home, so there is no need to rent an office, buy furniture, pay bills, and so on.
 What you can invest in instead is improving your employer’s qualification, keeping good salary rates, upgrading server-side hardware, and so on.
-Just a real case, in 2009 IBM got over 386,000 employees working remotely, which brought total $100 million saved for that year.
+A real case?
+In 2009 IBM got over 386,000 employees working remotely and saved $100 million for that year.

-- Increased employee retention.
-That goes for small businesses struggling to retain specialists at their companies, being unable to compete with corporations.
-Reducing the costs for operations and rentals gives a business to compete on salary rate.
+Increased employee retention.
+That goes for small businesses struggling to retain specialists at their companies and unable to compete with larger corporations.
+Reducing costs for operations and rentals gives a business the wherewithal to compete on salary rate.